Emergent $\text{D}_6$ symmetry in fully-relaxed magic-angle twisted bilayer graphene: Symmetry analysis of the Bloch functions

 \section{Symmetry analysis of the Bloch functions}

-In Fig. ~\ref{bande} we show the band structure around the neutrality point.
-In panel (a) we plot just the four mini bands, which are well separated from the others, see panel (b).
+In Fig.~\ref{bande} we show the band structure around the neutrality point.
+In Fig.~\ref{bande}(a), we plot just the four mini bands, which are well separated from the others, see Fig.~\ref{bande}(b).
 We also indicate the degeneracy at the high symmetry points.
 In particular, at $\bK_1$ and $\bK_2$ we find that all four bands are degenerate within our numerical accuracy, while they are split into two doublets at $\bGamma$ and $\bM$.
-In panel (c) we show the level spectrum at the $\bGamma$ point, including the degeneracy of each level.\\
+In Fig.~\ref{bande}(c), we show the level spectrum at the $\bGamma$ point, including the degeneracy of each level.\\